Laura Lopez

 I am originally from Barrington, IL, a northwest suburb of

 Chicago.
-My Chicago roots are evident by my love of windy city sports teams, my Midwestern twang (which has been diluted over the years), and my obsession with Baker’s Square Pie.
-Yum.
+My father was Mexican-American from Chicago, and my mom is German-American from St. Louis.
+My Chicago roots are evident by my love of windy city sports teams and my Midwestern twang (which has been diluted over the years).

 Much of my childhood was spent playing violin in the Suzuki Music School of Barrington under the musical influence of my mom, a piano teacher and former head of the school.
 I really enjoy music, so I go to lots of concerts and local shows.